hashirahmad/netlify-react-public/README.md

  2. Second task
  3. Third task
  4. etc . . .

+## 24-02-2020
+1. `Linear` progress `API` now integrated with internal `API` for full control of turning it on and off easily from entire app.

 ## 23-02-2020
 1. Changed some structure of the `InAppBrowser` so it does not need to be wrapped around for everything.
 It is just now used very much like `LongContentDialog`.